radu-costea/KeyboardAvoidance/README.md

 ## Supported containers:

-1. UIView - any content that is placed inside this view will be rearanged if placed correctly.
+1. `UIView` - any content that is placed inside this view will be rearanged if placed correctly.
 It uses layout margins as the insets, so make sure that the subviews relate to this view margin instead of this view edge.
 Also make sure that if you have constrains for vertical align or so you specify them as relative to margin.

-2. UIScrollView - the content of this UIScrollView will be scrollable entirely without overlaping with the keyboard.
+2. `UIScrollView` - the content of this UIScrollView will be scrollable entirely without overlaping with the keyboard.
 It uses content insets to make sure that content avoids keyboard.
-3. Subclasses of UIScrollView as: UITableView, UICollectionView, UITextView. they work the same as UIScrollView.
+3. Subclasses of `UIScrollView` as: `UITableView`, `UICollectionView`, `UITextView`. they work the same as `UIScrollView`.
 If you need anything else that is not implemented here you can use the current subclasses as models.

 ## How to use it?